benyoo5222/amazon-connect-starter-kit/README.md

 sh ./packages/amazon-connect/scripts/sam/build-deploy.sh
 ```

-## Deleting the SAM/CloudFormation stack
+## Deleting the CloudFormation stack

 > [!IMPORTANT]
 > This will not delete the following resources.
 Please delete them manually: